 Keep as hydrated as you can.
-Anything you can do to help your body will decrease your risk of infection later on.
+Anything you can do to make your body healthier will decrease your risk of infection later on.

-3. After the surgery, follow the doctor’s instructions.
-If the doctor says to leave your sutures to the open air, leave them!
-If the doctor says to keep your bandages on, keep them.
+3. After the surgery, follow our post-op instructions.
+If Dr Kesarwani advises that you leave your sutures to the open air, leave them!
+If he says to keep your bandages on, keep them.

-4. Walk around, if you can.
+4. Leisurely walk around, if you can.
 One of the riskiest infections in major surgeries has nothing to do with your incisions.
 It has to do with your lungs.
-General anesthetic causes partial lung collapse that can lead to a pneumonia infection.
 Take deep breaths and walk around to clear your lungs.

-5. Avoid soaking in the tub.
+5. Avoid soaking in the tub until your incisions have closed properly.
 Sponge baths are okay if you avoid the area of your bandages, but soaking in a tub carries a high risk of introducing bacteria into your incisions.

 6. Be careful with your makeup.
 Makeup is not sterile, so be sure to apply it well away from your incisions, and be vigilant if it starts to run.

 7. Avoid direct sunlight.
-Sunlight can damage the skin and open it up to infection.
+Sunlight can damage the skin and weaken it.
 Wear a sun hat or use an umbrella until the incisions heal.

 8. Try not to strain the incisions.
 Pay close attention to how you move to avoid reopening the wounds.